otrv4/otrv4/architecture-decisions/005-brace-key.md

 We believe we can protect transcripts from post-conversation decryption by mixing another key obtained from a Diffie-Hellman (DH) exchange into the key material.
-This additional key is called the “mix key”.
+This additional key is called the “brace key”.

 This proposal specifies:

 1. The extra key to mix in with the ECDH shared secret when deriving a new root key.
-2. An algorithm for ratcheting and deriving the mix key.
+2. An algorithm for ratcheting and deriving the brace key.

 This proposal only changes how root keys are derived in the Double Ratchet algorithm.